Please ensure Javascript is enabled for purposes of website accessibility About APES Platform | IUCN PSG SGA

 Introducing a New Project: Strengthening the Conservation Evidence Base for Great Apes

-We are pleased to announce the commencement of a significant project, generously funded by the US Fish & Wildlife Service.
+We are pleased to announce the commencement of a significant project that aims to improve the survival outlook of great apes.
 Over the next five years, our focus is on improving the survival outlook of great apes.
-Leveraging data from the IUCN SSC A.P.E.S.
-Database and Wiki, the project aims to develop insightful products derived from large-scale and global analyses.
+Leveraging data from the IUCN SSC APES Database and Atlas, the project aims to develop insightful products derived from large-scale and global analyses.
 These products will serve to effectively communicate evidence-based conservation approaches to government decision-makers, conservation practitioners, donors, and private sector stakeholders.

 For more information on this project, read our full proposal here or email us at jjunker@rewild.org